bootstrapworld/curriculum/lessons/functions-can-be-linear/langs/en-us/slides.md

 ---
 {layout="LaunchC"}
-# Slope and Y-Intercept from Graphs
+# Slope and y-Intercept from Graphs

 On a graph, the y-intercept is the value where the line "intercepts" the y-axis.